Summary

 I work in collaboration with industry partners to work out how to remove pollution from the environment using interventions and new technologies.
 I’ve worked with a number of companies in the water sector including THA Aquatic, WPL and Southern Water.

-I peer review academic papers for a number of scientific journals including Estuarine, Coastal and Shelf Science and Environmental Science and Pollution Research.
-I'm also on the EU Reviewers Panel for Marie Curie research fellowships and the UKRI NERC panel.
+I am a Senior Editor for the journal Cambridge Prisms: Plastics and I peer review academic papers for a number of scientific journals including Estuarine, Coastal and Shelf Science and Environmental Science and Pollution Research.
+I also acted as reviewer for the EU (Marie Curie research fellowships), various international government funding schemes and been on UKRI NERC panels.

 Biography